jeremiah-k/mmrelay-wiki/Core-Plugins.md

 * `!map size=800,900`: Shows the radio nodes on a world map of size width=`800`px height=`900`px
 * `!map zoom=5 size=800,900`: Shows the radio nodes on a world map zoomed out.
 It has size width=`800`px height=`900`px

+We also encourage users to contribute their own plugins to the project through our new (Community Plugins)[https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki/Community-Plugins] framework.